mac-jake225-food/recipe-development/README.md

 ```
     cd/recpie-app
-    cd/src
     npm start
 ```

 ### STEP 3 – GENERATE RECIPES

-- Step 2 will have opened up the recipe generator.
+- Step 2 will have opened up the Smart Meal Planner.

 - First, navigate to the 'Profile' page (use the side bar on the left) and fill out your dietary restrictions and preferences.
 Make sure to click 'Save' before continuing through the survey!